25 Essential Travel Tips for Morocco

 During our trip to Morocco, I didn’t have to change my dressing style.
 Mind you, I don’t wear shorts anywhere else and Morocco was no different.
 Long or midi dresses, full sleeves blouses and pants are my go-to and that’s what I wore in Morocco.

 Point is, it is good to be covered with or without a group in tow.
 That way, you will not get any unwanted attention.
-Plus, the heat and small (sometimes dirty) lanes in Morocco calls for covered hands and feet.
+Plus, the heat and small (sometimes dirty) lanes in Morocco call for covered hands and feet.

 One item that you should carry when in Morocco – Toilet Paper and Sanitizer